martinmarsh/go_sail_simulator/README.md

 # navsys

-experimental
+Boat navigation using navmux and nmea0183

-Boat navigation using navmux
+Status: experimental code